c4tch/Salesforce-Apex-Test-Framework/README.md

 Assuming we have created our two templates already, in our Unit Test we do the following:

-1) Extend the Unit Test class to use the factory
+1) Extend the Unit Test class to use the factory.
-2) Inside your unit test, set the context of the test data
+2) Inside your unit test, set the context of the test data, so that your data templates can set the right country, currency or other values it might need.
-3) Create the data you want in memory.
+3) Create the data you want using the framework.
+This will exist in memorty to start with.
 4) Run the framework to commit the records to the database.

 Now start your test...

 The final code might look like this:
 ```Apex